infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 ![](https://imgur.com/oin0Ir8.png)

 I first started playing around with GitHub to make an [awesome-list](https://github.com/infominer33/awesome-decentralized-id), last fall.
-The number of technical subjects I've begun to learn, thanks to github pages is incredible.
+The number of technical subjects I've begun to learn, thanks to github pages, is incredible.
 It gives you something tangible to show off, and getting visitors really drives motivation to improve and learn more advanced techniques.
 {: .notice--success}